 A risk is an event reducing the capacity of your organization to achieve its business goals.

-You cannot mitigate disasters such as flood, wildfire, hurricane, theft, or market conditions.
-However, you do have the power to respond and even recover when events do impact your business.
+You cannot control disasters such as flood, wildfire, hurricane, theft, or market conditions.
+However, you do have the ability to plan for and even recover when events do impact your business.

 A Business Model for Analyzing Risk

 Here is a model for thinking about what needs protecting in your business, and several tools you can implement to mitigate risks.